ladsantos/crepe/README.md

 To be added in the future:
 ------------

+* docs.Manual: Hacks to avoid falling in local minima
-* Creating standard performance functions
+* crepe: Creating standard performance functions
-* Multi-variate gaussian distributions
+* crepe: Multi-variate gaussian distributions